SpiceyWolf/DockPanels/README.md

 Changes are made by ArchaicSoft and any potential copywrite issues/infringement should be reported to ArchaicSoft immediately for corrections.

-At this current time, you may contact SpiceyWolf on AscendingCreations.com or pm the github poster - ArchaicOokami.
+At this current time, you may contact SpiceyWolf on AscendingCreations.com or pm the github poster.

 All Credits due to Weifen Luo and contributors/team.